 There’s always a small group of people in any technology who say it’s not for them, but generally, the reaction is incredibly strong.
 Within the surgeon base coming through during the last 10 years, and which will continue over the next 10 to 20 years, we’re seeing even more predisposition towards using technology to learn and acquire new skills.2

-How do you envision the future of surgical training education, with the integration of VR and haptic technologies, given the fact that Apple has launched Vision Pro?
+How do you envision the future of surgical training education, with the integration of VR and haptic technologies, given that Apple has launched Vision Pro?

 Our vision is really clear, and it’s completely detached from hardware technology: it’s about getting to a point where someone has what we call “pre-human competence.”
 It’s about people feeling happy with their knowledge and skills before they interact with a human being.
 That’s really where I see the destination for the market and for our platform, getting to the point where you can truly assess yourself or be assessed on how good your skills are, how they’re developing, how you can refine and develop them further without having to interact with a live patient.